 FAQs – Virginia Driver Improvement Course

-Completion of a Virginia driver improvement course can help you reduce points and fines associated with traffic tickets, lower your insurance rates, meet court requirements, or earn 5 Safe Driving points to your driving record.
+Taking a driver improvement course can help you reduce points and fines associated with traffic tickets, lower your insurance rates, meet court requirements, or earn 5 Safe Driving points to your driving record.
+It can also make you a safer, more confident driver!

 Yes!
 Our Virginia driver improvement courses are state-approved by the Virginia Department of Motor Vehicles (DMV) to meet all requirements for point and fine reduction, insurance discounts, and safe driving points.

-If you are being ordered by the DMV to complete a defensive driving course, you will receive notice in the mail mandating that you attend.
+If you are being ordered by the DMV to complete a driver improvement course (aka defensive driving course), you will receive notice in the mail mandating that you attend.
 Similarly, if you are being ordered by the court to complete a driver improvement course, you will receive referral at your court date.

 - You must hold a valid non-commercial Virginia drivers license.